 In fact, sidechains also support the use of multiple consensuses.
-To keep things more simple, during the primary configuration phase, you can specify what consensus algorithms will run in the private blockchain, public blockchain, and sidechain.
+To keep things simpler, you can specify what consensus algorithms will run in the private blockchain, public blockchain, and sidechain during the primary configuration phase.

 However, everything is still in process, so nothing is determined at the moment.
 Moreover, it will slowly phase out Proof of Work and replace it with other methods such as Proof of Stake, Byzantine-Fault-Tolerance, etc.

 It’s the last layer of the enterprise Ethereum architecture.
 This layer contains only one sublayer called the Network Protocol Sublayer.
-Basically, in the network layer, there would be a peer to peer networking protocol, which will allow users to communicate with each other.
+Basically, in the network layer, there would be a peer-to-peer network protocol, which will allow users to communicate with each other.
 At present, they have DEVp2p protocol, but in the future, they would add additional P2P protocols to offer higher security measures.

 Network Protocol Sublayer

 These protocols define how the nodes will communicate with each other within the new private channels.
 Every node in the network would need to have identification and would use Ethereum enode URL format to get advertised in the enterprise Ethereum architecture.

 Furthermore, messaging uses DEVp2p Wire Protocol, which establishes a communication channel between nodes.
 It further uses a high-layer protocol to mask the channel from anyone interfering.
 These high-layer protocols are called capability protocols.